 The challenger needs Mindfulness to begin opening the virtues of the spirit.
-The often “tough” projected energy finds it’s a purpose in the Love of point two.
-Moving to point five the challenger finds Gratitude to let go instead of controlling.
+The often “tough” projected energy finds its purpose in the Love of point two.
+The challenger finds Gratitude to let go instead of controlling, moving to point five.

 Type Nine — The Peacemaker

 Type nines are the most likely to misidentify their type.
-The peacemaker naturally sees themselves reflected in the other types more naturally than any other type.
+The peacemaker personality type sees themselves reflected in the other personality types more naturally than any other personality type.
 Happiness is the anchor and hardest door for this type to open.
-Once the first door is open, then they can truly find the Joyfulness at point three.
-Blissfulness if often a surprising revelation for all types, but point six is the perfect complement to balance this type.
+Once the first door is open, they can find Joyfulness at point three.
+Blissfulness is often a surprising revelation for all types, but point six is the perfect complement to balance this type.

 The Observer is that part of us who “is” listening, watching, feeling as we live out our experiences.
 It’s the person who you are talking to inside your mind.
 It’s that part of us the triggers our “gut” feelings.
-So, in a way, we are learning to fine-tune an instrument of experience as we awaken and undertake our own path of spiritual exploration.
+So in a way, we are learning to fine-tune an instrument of experience as we awaken and undertake the journey of spiritual exploration.

-The virtues of the spirit help us to conquer our own failings and balance our lives.
-In this way, we have no need to conquer others.
-In fact, just the opposite.
+The “virtues of the spirit” help us conquer our failings and balance our lives.
+In this way, we do not need to dominate others; it is just the opposite.
 We can then open our hearts and lives to promote friendliness, compassion, and happiness to everyone and everything.

-Our inborn spiritual desire to seek the unknown and explore our awareness, You do this as you create your own path.
-Mythologies are signposts that show us it can be done.
+Our inborn spiritual desire to seek the unknown and explore our awareness is what fuels our journey.
+You do this as you create a path of your own.
+Mythologies are signposts that show us that we can do it.
 They point the way, but we all have different lives.
-We must find our own way.
+We must find our way.